 “…And how will they hear without someone preaching?”

-My husband was preaching Sunday on THIS day being from the Lord.
-This day being an opportunity to focus on Him.
-Each day being filled with joys and sorrows that remind us of His mercy and grace, and His love in our lives.
+This day brings an opportunity to focus on Christ.
+This day is filled with joys and sorrows that remind us of His mercy and grace.
+This day brings His love into our lives.
 He must have said “this day” about 50 times in his message.

 Every Sunday I go to church.
 Sometimes will bells on, and sometimes reluctantly, I admit.
 It’s a workout, with four kiddos who each need something different, need to be in different places, or who just have needs.
 There are a million people to see and check in on each Sunday.
 It’s easy to feel overwhelmed by the life of the church, blessed by it truly, but overwhelmed by it.